-- Video wall designer: Open the Video Wall Designer - Channel: Change the playout channel of the preset.
-The main renderer is normally called "A". - Edit Content: Open the Preset Content Editor - Cut: Cut a preset and paste it in another tab/column. - Copy: Copy a preset and paste it in another tab/column. - Remove: Remove the preset from the Shortcuts Bar. - Rename: Rename the preset.
+- Video Wall Designer: Open the Video Wall Designer - Channel: Change the playout channel of the preset.
+The main renderer is normally called "A". - Edit Content: Open the Preset Content Editor - Cut: Cut a preset and paste it in another tab/column. - Copy: Copy a preset and paste it in another tab/column. - Paste: Paste an element previously copied or cut. - Remove: Remove the preset from the Shortcuts Bar. - Rename: Rename the preset.